Do You Feel Disconnected From the Present, Fearful About the Future and Controlled by the Past?

 EMDR is a highly effective therapy approach, recognized by the Department of Veterans Affairs as the foremost method of treating trauma.
 EMDR helps you to release the trauma stored in your body and brain, allowing you to more fully integrate the memories of what happened through a safe, guided process.
 You won’t forget your experience, but you can become able to look back on it without feeling the same emotional charge.
 The traumatic event will become just another past experience that contributed to who you are, losing its power to define or control you in the present.

-I specialize in both trauma and addiction therapy because I have seen firsthand how many people struggling with addiction have trauma buried inside.
+We specialize in both trauma and addiction therapy because We have seen firsthand how many people struggling with addiction have trauma buried inside.
 EMDR and RRT therapy is proven extremely effective in treating both trauma and addiction.
-As you address the pain of the past, I can also help you better understand how your history might be related to your perspective and behaviors today.
+As you address the pain of the past, we can also help you better understand how your history might be related to your perspective and behaviors today.
 With this increased awareness, you can begin to let go of guilt, develop greater self-compassion and feel empowered to make more positive choices in your life.

 You may have questions or concerns about trauma treatment…